mpalash/aliakbarmehta/_content/sss-~-interview.md

 ---
 **\> Tell us a bit about yourself and your work.**

-I make contemporary art, films, books, collaborate with robotic engineers, computer programmers, musicians, writers, theater and film makers and aim to found processes that would leave deep impacts on contemporary culture, technology and knowledge.
+I make contemporary art, films, books, collaborate with robotic engineers, computer programmers, musicians, writers, theatre and film makers and aim to found processes that would leave deep impacts on contemporary culture, technology and knowledge.

-Some of the mundane activities that I have been a part of are 'Ballad of the War that Never Was, and other Bastardized Myths', a solo exhibition of drawings, paintings and digital works, held at Tao Art Gallery, Mumbai in 2011; as well as recent group exhibitions at Tao Art Gallery, Mumbai; Art Heritage, New Delhi; and Galerie Mirchandani + Steinruecke, Mumbai
+Some of the mundane activities that I have been a part of are 'Ballad of the War that Never Was, and other Bastardised Myths', a solo exhibition of drawings, paintings and digital works, held at Tao Art Gallery, Mumbai in 2011; as well as recent group exhibitions at Tao Art Gallery, Mumbai; Art Heritage, New Delhi; and Galerie Mirchandani + Steinruecke, Mumbai

 **\> What is the importance of memories especially in an urban set-up?**